HyperspaceApp/Hyperspace.app/doc/PluginTutorial.md

 ## It's a webpage... it's that simple.

-Plugins are loaded into Sia-UI on run-time through an electron utility called the [web-view tag](http://electron.atom.io/docs/v0.29.0/api/web-view-tag/).
+Plugins are loaded into Hyperspace.app on run-time through an electron utility called the [web-view tag](http://electron.atom.io/docs/v0.29.0/api/web-view-tag/).
 These tags open up the viewing of guest content by pointing to an HTML file that displays the rest of the plugin, importing CSS, Javascript as is usually